 If you are looking for a stress-free alarm system for the home, get the SkylinkNet Alarm System Starter Kit.
-The SK200 starter kit sells for $160 and includes the base station, 2 window/door sensors, a motion detector, and a keychain remote.
+The SK200 starter kit includes the base station, 2 window/door sensors, a motion detector, and a keychain remote.

-There are other starter kits available, and these can go as low as $99.99 (For the latest prices and discounts, check here).
+There are other starter kits available (For the latest prices and discounts, check here).
 You just need to add sensors as you need them.